 - Pastor is a noun.
 Reverend is an adjective.

-- Pastor is a term originated before the word reverend was used.
+- Pastor is a term that originated before the word reverend was used.
 The word reverend was used after the word pastor came into being.

 - Pastor is a type of function or occupation.
 Reverend is not a type of function or occupation.